Lawmakers warn of possible China role in data center protests

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Federal agencies would evaluate claims under existing foreign influence and infrastructure statutes.
+Federal agencies would review such influence claims under existing foreign agent and election influence statutes.

 Civil Liberties View